NolanSmug/ppp-newsletter/README.md

-# Ping Pong Parkinson Newsletter Relay Host
+# Ping Pong Parkinson newsletter relay host

 This is the host for the PingPongParkinson® NYC website's [newsletter page](https://www.pingpongnyc.org/newsletter)